dcloudio/hbuilderx-extension-docs/en/Tutorial/Questions/LoginFailed.md

 <img src="https://web-ext-storage.dcloud.net.cn/hx/questions/hx_login_failed_ssl.png" style="zoom:50%" />

+Some systems may still report SslHandshakeFailedError after installing the certificate above.
+You need to download the certificate below.
+On macOS, set the certificate to Always Trust.

+<a download href="https://web-ext-storage.dcloud.net.cn/hx/questions/20260728/liuyingyong.pem" target="_blank">Certificate download URL.</a>

 ## If you have tried all of the above and still cannot solve the problem, please contact the official:
 1. Email: ide@dcloud.io
 2. QQ: Search the group, group keyword: HBuilderX, after joining the group, ask the group administrator to help you solve the problem.